HD Radio: Bandwidth and power

+Asymmetric sidebands

+In May 2025 the FCC confirmed it would permit asymmetric sideband levels to be used.
+The total power in the asymmetric side bands must not exceed that which would be permitted when the sidebands are symmetrical.
+The use of asymmetrical sidebands can reduce interference to an adjacent FM channel.

 Comparison to other digital radio standards

 HD versus DAB

 Some countries have implemented Eureka-147 Digital Audio Broadcasting (DAB) or the newer DAB+ version.
 DAB broadcasts a single multiplex that is approximately 1.5 megahertz wide (≈1 megabit per second).
 That multiplex is then subdivided into multiple digital streams of between 9~12 programs (or stations).
-In contrast, HD FM requires 400 kHz bandwidth – compatible with the 200 kHz channel spacing traditionally used in the United States – with capability of 300 kbit/s in digital-only mode.
+In contrast, HD FM requires 400 kHz bandwidth – compatible with the 200 kHz channel spacing traditionally used in the ITU Region 2 (including the United States) – with capability of 300 kbit/s in digital-only mode.

-The first generation DAB uses the MPEG-1 Audio Layer II (MP2) audio codec which has less efficient compression than newer codecs.
-The typical bitrate for DAB stereo programs is 128 kilobit per second|kbit/s or less and as a result most radio stations on DAB have a poorer sound quality than FM does under similar conditions.
+The gradually phased out first generation DAB uses the MPEG-1 Audio Layer II (MP2) audio codec which has less efficient compression than newer codecs.
+The typical bitrate for DAB stereo programs is 128 kilobit per second or less and as a result most radio stations on DAB have a poorer sound quality than FM does under similar conditions.
 Many DAB stations also broadcast in mono.
 In contrast, DAB+ uses the newer AAC+ codec and HD FM uses a codec based upon the MPEG-4 HE-AAC standard.

 Before DAB+ was introduced, DAB's inefficient compression led in some cases to "downgrading" stations from stereophonic to monaural, in order to include more channels in the limited 1 Mbit/s bandwidth.

-Digital radio, such as DAB, DAB+, and HD FM often have smaller coverage of markets as compared to analog FM, radios are more expensive, and reception inside vehicles and buildings may be poor, depending on the frequencies used.
-HD Radio shares most of these same flaws (see criticisms below).
-On the other hand, digital radio allows for more stations and less susceptibility for disturbances in the signal.
-In the United States, however, digital broadcast technologies other than HD Radio (such as DAB+) have not been approved for use on either the FM or AM bands.